cfpb/cfpb.github.io/_posts/2015-09-11-we're-looking-for-an-experienced-manager-to-lead-our-UX-team.md

 published: true
 layout: post
 author: Benjamin Guhin
-title: We're looking for an experienced manager to lead our UX team
+title: We&rsquo;re looking for an experienced manager to lead our UX team
-description: "We're hiring an experienced manager to lead the disciplines of interaction design, user research, and content strategy."
+description: We&rsquo;re hiring an experienced manager to lead the disciplines of interaction design, user research, and content strategy.
 excerpt: As the larger design and development group has grown, our group of UX designers has been working on the best ways to integrate user research, content strategy, and user-centered design into the Bureau’s initiatives for rulemaking, supervision, enforcement, and consumer engagement.

 ---